-*- coding: utf-8 -*-

 This class is a wrapper for the suite of receiver function deconvolution

 methods we call scalar methods.
-That is, the operation is reducable to
+That is, the operation is reducible to

 two time series: wavelet signal and the data (TimeSeries) signal.